 1857 Anon 1858 Oughton 1858 Wilkie 1856 Anon (Novel use of carpet!)

 All of the cottage pianos shown above are dated on the side of the bottom key.
 In order to do some “piano archaeology” and dig around for these marks, you will need to undress an upright piano, but you don’t have to call in Time Team or use a JCB, and this is usually a very quick and easy process taking just a few minutes.
 Grands are more difficult, with more risk of damage, so it is wiser to ask your tuner to help.
 Occasionally, this is done on the second or third key, so it is worth checking a few if you feel confident about removing keys safely.
 Otherwise, ask your tuner to look.
 Broadwood uprights used to be dated on the side of the TOP key, as were some of the pianos by Robert Wornum, Henry Ward, and some German ones.

-If you lift the top of a piano, you should see something like this, and the wrestpins (tuning pins) here are tapered to a square on their outer ends, like modern ones, but many antique pianos have the ends flattened to a crude oblong shape.
+If you lift the top of an upright piano, you should see something like this, and the wrestpins (tuning pins) here are tapered to a square on their outer ends, like modern ones, but many antique pianos have the ends flattened to a crude oblong shape.
 Some ill-equipped tuners use this as an excuse to say the piano is no good, without even attempting to tune it.
 This is a failure of the tuner, not the instrument.
 Imagine if you took your car to a garage to be repaired, and they wanted to scrap it because they didn’t have the right size of spanner!
 Although it is fair to say that many pianos become untuneable after 50 or 60 years, oblong pins do not necessarily mean that a piano is untuneable, our 1879 Challenger certainly challenges this idea, with oblong pins that are STILL tighter than some new pianos.